Tshepangnkwe/JavaProgramming/README.md

 ## 📝 Notes

 - All code includes comments for better understanding
-- Each project has its own README with specific instructions
 - Solutions are provided for reference, try solving problems first
 - Focus on understanding concepts rather than memorizing syntax